popslovesmusic/book/Book0_Ontological_Foundations/04_The_Tri-Unity_Law.md

 *   **(A2.3) δ-covariant:** Φ is δ-covariant: Φ∘δ = δ∘Φ (The order of deviation and pattern-formation does not affect the outcome).
 *   **(A2.4) Pattern Generator:** Φ is the primary generator of *pattern*, *structure*, and *coherence*.

-### Axiom A3 — π (Projection / Realization)
+### Axiom A3 — Π (Projection / Realization)

-A π-operator is a functor
+A Π-operator is a functor
-π:M→P
+Π:M→P
 where P is the realized physical category.

-*   **(A3.1) Selects realizable structures:** π selects realizable structures from Φ-patterns.
+*   **(A3.1) Selects realizable structures:** Π selects realizable structures from Φ-patterns.
-*   **(A3.2) Preserves adjacency:** π respects adjacency: π(AdjΦ) = Adjphys.
+*   **(A3.2) Preserves adjacency:** Π respects adjacency: Π(AdjΦ) = Adjphys.
-*   **(A3.3) Ensures non-emptiness:** πΦδΨ₀ ≠ 0 (The universe becomes non-empty under projection, ensuring physical manifestation).
+*   **(A3.3) Ensures non-emptiness:** ΠΦδΨ₀ ≠ 0 (The universe becomes non-empty under projection, ensuring physical manifestation).
-*   **(A3.4) Actualization Generator:** π is the fundamental generator of *actualization*, *branch selection*, and *physical existence*.
+*   **(A3.4) Actualization Generator:** Π is the fundamental generator of *actualization*, *branch selection*, and *physical existence*.

 ## 0.4.3 Statement of the Tri-Unity Theorem

-## The Tri-Unity Theorem (δ–Φ–π)
+## The Tri-Unity Theorem (δ–Φ–Π)

-δ, Φ, π form a minimal closed generating triple.
+δ, Φ, Π form a minimal closed generating triple.

 **Precisely:**

 1.  **δ forces Φ:** A deviation without a pattern collapses to noise; Φ is required for δ to produce coherent structure from its actions.
-2.  **Φ forces π:** A pattern without realization is informationally incomplete; π is required to produce determinate states from potential mode structures.
+2.  **Φ forces Π:** A pattern without realization is informationally incomplete; Π is required to produce determinate states from potential mode structures.
-3.  **π forces δ:** A projection without deviation has no dynamic domain to select from; δ is required to supply the alternatives and changes that π selects.
+3.  **Π forces δ:** A projection without deviation has no dynamic domain to select from; δ is required to supply the alternatives and changes that Π selects.

 Thus:
-δ ⇒ Φ, Φ ⇒ π, π ⇒ δ
+δ ⇒ Φ, Φ ⇒ Π, Π ⇒ δ

 And therefore:
-(δ,Φ,π) is the unique minimal cycle that closes the Genesis→Math→Physics stack.
+(δ,Φ,Π) is the unique minimal cycle that closes the Genesis→Math→Physics stack.

 ## 0.4.4 Formal Proof of the Tri-Unity Theorem